shamasshahid/SSValidationTextField/README.md

 ```

 ### Delay Timer
 Set after how much delay of the last input by user, should the validity function be called.
-Setting it to 0 would never call the validity function and means you will manually call the validity function.
+Setting it to 0 would never call the validity function and means you will manually call it.
+Default value is 0.5 secs.

 ```
-phoneValidationTextField.delaytime = 0.5
+phoneValidationTextField.delaytime = 1
 ```

 ### Check Validity